Matthew R. Dasti

-I am an Assistant Professor in the Philosophy Department of Bridgewater State University, specializing in philosophy within classical India.
+I am an Associate Professor in the Philosophy Department of Bridgewater State University, specializing in philosophy within classical India.
 I am also a moderator for the Indian Philosophy Blog and a book review editor for Philosophy East and West.
 To date, my main research interest has been directed toward the early phase of the Nyāya ("Logic") school of classical Hindu philosophy.
 I have been most interested in exploring Nyāya accounts of knowledge sources like perception, inference, and testimony.
 I received my MA/PhD in philosophy from the University of Texas at Austin (2010) and my undergraduate degree from Rutgers University (2004), in history and philosophy.
 I have a long-standing love of Indian thought, and like Schopenhauer, I often find solace in the Upanishads.

 My CV can be found here.